02Kenzo/objectionwiki/Running-Patched-iOS-Applications.md

 apt install ideviceinstaller libimobiledevice-utils
 ```

-This should make various 'idevice*' command available, such as `idevicestatus` and `ideviceinstaller`.
+This should make various 'idevice*' commands available, such as `idevicestatus` and `ideviceinstaller`.